phrac/plus4_kalico/README.md

 For more information on these changes, see here: https://github.com/frap129/armbian_qidi-q1-pro#disable-debug-console-uart2--or-freeup-uart1-interface

 ## Installing klipper/kalico, moonraker, fluidd/mainsail and friends
+**NOTE THAT IF YOU INSTALLED THE Q1PRO IMAGE FROM ABOVE, YOU CAN SKIP THESE STEPS AS KLIPPER AND FRIENDS ARE ALREADY INSTALLED.
+CONTINUE ON TO MAINBOARD FLASHING**
 Now that we have a clean, fresh system, we can start installing the software needed to run the printer.
 If you want to do this manually, you certainly can.
-For everyone else, I recommend installing KIAUH
+For everyone else, I recommend installing KIAUH.
 ## Installing KIAUH
 KIAUH is a helper script to install klipper/kalico, mainsail, fluidd, crowsnest, moonraker, and many other things you may need or want.
 The following steps will get KIAUH installed: